backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EC2 Instance Purchasing Options.md

 ### Scheduled Reserved
 - Scheduled Reserved Instances (Scheduled Instances) enable you to **purchase capacity reservations that recur on a daily, weekly, or monthly** basis, with a specified start time and duration, for a **one year term**.
-- You reserve the capacity in advance, so that you know it is available when
 - Scheduled Instances are a good choice for workloads that *do not run continuously but do run on a regular schedule*.
 For example, you can use Scheduled Instances for an application that runs during business *hours or for batch processing that runs at the end of the week*.

 > [!note]- The main difference between standard and scheduled reserved is that **standard reserved** reserves the instance for **continuous** use.